charlieb/charlieb.github.com/_posts/2022-03-13-tech-choices.md

 ### What do?

 There are two knobs to turn in this analogy to make the runway as long as possible: excitement level and boredom.
-The goal then is to increase excitement and boredom.
+The goal then is to increase excitement and decrease boredom.

 #### Increasing Excitement Level